CumulusNetworks/DUE/templates/example/README.md

 # Example template
-Copyright 2022,2023 Nvidia Corporation.
+Copyright 2022,2023 NVIDIA Corporation.
 All rights reserved.

 Use this as a starting point for any container development.
 Replace the EXAMPLE strings and update text as necessary